2i2c-org/demo-gallery/about.md

 :::

 :::{card}
 An **instructor** convenes a workshop with interactive computational narratives. **Workshop participants** include scientists, policymakers, and other stakeholders.
-A public binder service provides a shared compute environment with access to cloud data.
+A public BinderHub service provides a shared compute environment with access to cloud data.
 Participants can launch into a JupyterLab interface to edit code and explore datasets themselves.

 Demo: [TOPS-T ScienceCore: Climate Risks](https://2i2c.org/demo-Sciencecore-climaterisk/), [Project Pythia - Radar Cookbook](https://2i2c.org/demo-Project-Pythia/)
 :::

 :::{card}
 A **researcher** shares tutorials for a software library with live demonstrations.
-Some tutorials require access to a closed binder service with larger cloud computing resources for data processing routines. **Authorized users** can launch into a JupyterLab interface to edit code and explore datasets themselves using this larger resource.
+Some tutorials require access to a closed BinderHub service with larger cloud computing resources for data processing routines. **Authorized users** can launch into a JupyterLab interface to edit code and explore datasets themselves using this larger resource.

 Demo: [Manipulating ICESat-2 Data with icepyx](https://2i2c.org/demo-icepyx/)
 :::